podcastjs/podcastjs/readme.md

 podcastjs --publish --output=docs
 ```

-## How it works
+## How to add posts?

-Add any markdown file inside the posts folder with a content like this:
+Just add markdown files inside the posts folder with a content like this:

 ```
 <!--